And I wish it would be closer to what Dan Bilzerian’s life looks like.

 In short, I arrived in Thailand in April 2016 to see if we could open a coffee shop or a bar with my childhood friend who is half French and half Thai.

 A short 6 months later I’m starting a business in Thailand with a guy I just met.

-One of the best decision of my life but also one of the biggest challenge I ever faced. 🙈
+One of the best decisions of my life but also one of the biggest challenges I ever faced. 🙈

 But when people see it, they think it’s only Private villas and Yacht parties in Pattaya, Clubs in Bangkok and gorgeous Thai Models …. and it is.